Myxir294/Simple_TFT_LCD_STM32/README.md

 Depending on the device, you may also need to connect display's LED pin to 3.3V.

 The library is in files lcd.h and lcd.c, the program also uses image.c to store image data.

 ![photo](https://github.com/user-attachments/assets/a7afd1a0-508f-4ccd-8ea4-d29e4b469c0e)

+Note: make sure to enable DMA for SPI, choose SPI as transmit-only with a baudrate which your display can handle (eg. 10MHz), set word length to 8 bits and disable NSSP Mode.